krishnasaga/antilog/README.md

    - it will take few week to months for the developer to get fimelier with all the common errors in the system
    - next want to use intrduce another new library or tecqunic and the process reperats

-Findig right solution for build erros and other common erros which encountered by an avrage developer is a simple `machine learning` problem.
+Findig right solution for build erros and other common erros which encountered by a developer is a simple `machine learning` problem.

 #### What we need

   - Dataset of errors and solutions
-  - Algrothem to find the best soluton and improving the datase
+  - Algrothem to find the best soluton and improving the dataset

-An avrage deeloper is spending time on looking at console logs rather focusing on solving actual problem and innovating new things.
+Most of the deelopers are spending time on looking at console logs rather focusing on solving actual problem and innovating new things.

 ## What changes it can bring ?

  - It makes learning and adopting to a new technology stack less painful
- - An avrage developer can be more innovative
+ - Developers can be more productive and innovative